TechEarl

 .nvmrc is the most portable: a one-line file (22, lts/iron, or 22.11.0) that nvm, fnm, and GitHub's actions/setup-node all understand. .node-version is the same idea but read by fnm and asdf rather than nvm.
 The "volta" key is the only one that also pins your package manager, which is exactly the thing that drifts on a team when one person is on npm 9 and another on npm 11.

 For maximum compatibility, I keep a .nvmrc even on Volta repos.
 It costs nothing, and it means a teammate who has not installed Volta yet can still fnm use or nvm use and land on the right major.
+After switching, confirm you are on the version you expect with the checks in how to check your Node version.
 For the deeper treatment of pinning patterns, including engines.node and engine-strict, see pinning a Node version with .nvmrc.

 Speed: why fnm and Volta win shell startup